nrobinson2000/homebrew-po/README.md

 # Why use the Homebrew version of po-util?

 The Homebrew version of po-util makes installing and using po-util much cleaner.
-It doesn't rely on bash aliases, and is more stable.
+It doesn't rely on bash aliases, it has releases, and is more stable.

 I recommend the Homebrew version of po-util instead of normal po-util if you are on macOS.